John Rinehart Blue: Personal life

 Blue married Madeline Stanford McDowell on September 6, 1938.
 McDowell was the daughter of Angus and Madeline Stanford McDowell of Camden and Montgomery, Alabama.
 Blue and his wife Madeline had three children together.
 Blue's wife Madeline was a teacher for the primary grades at the WVSDB School for the Deaf for 35 years, served as president of the West Virginia Parent Teachers Association, and served as a member of the Hampshire County Board of Education for 28 years.

+Blue was a life-long member of the Romney Presbyterian Church, where he served as the church's treasurer and as chairperson of the church's board of deacons.
+He was also a member of the Hampshire Post 91 of the American Legion and a member of Romney's Kiwanis club.

 Later life and death

-Blue died on May 27, 1965, of coronary thrombosis caused by coronary artery disease, on his farm in Augusta, West Virginia.
-He was interred at Indian Mound Cemetery in Romney on May 29, 1965.
+Blue died suddenly on May 27, 1965, of coronary thrombosis caused by coronary artery disease, on his farm in Augusta, West Virginia.
+His funeral was held at the Romney Presbyterian Church, and he was interred at Indian Mound Cemetery in Romney on May 29, 1965.